-There were no options granted since commencement of the 2013 Scheme till the end of the financial year.
+There were no options granted by the Company or its subsidiary corporations since commencement of the 2013 Scheme till the end of the financial year.

-There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiaries whether granted before or during the financial year.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiary corporations whether granted before or during the financial year.

-There were no unissued shares of the Company or its subsidiaries under option at the end of the financial year.
+There were no unissued shares of the Company or its subsidiary corporations under option at the end of the financial year.